Kiyozz/pca-doc/docs/troubleshooting/command-line-too-long.md

 # Command line is too long

-If you have this error, you're using MO2 PCA's integration.
+If you have this error, you're using MO2 PCA's integration and a **lot** of mods.

 MO2 integration has a limitation due to Windows Command Line capability.